 The mainstream media is full of stories about how our lifestyles are getting unhealthier and how this is having an impact on the environment.
-From increased meat production to our fondness for plastic-wrapped convenience food; the modern way of living is not only potentially damaging to our waistlines but to our planet too.
+From increased meat production to our fondness for plastic-wrapped convenience food; the modern way of living is not only potentially damaging to our waistlines but too our planet.

 7 greener living challenges for a healthier lifestyle